Best Enrichment for Plum-Headed Parakeet

 Physical Exercise Recommendations for Plum-Headed Parakeet

 Physical activity for Plum-Headed Parakeet should reflect their moderate exercise needs and 2.5-3 oz build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Plum-Headed Parakeet, effective exercise includes flight time and interaction and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Watch for heavy breathing, a slower pace, resistance to continuing, or lying down during activity — all fatigue signs.
 Plum-Headed Parakeet birds with gentle, quiet, social traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Plum-Headed Parakeet birds need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Plum-Headed Parakeet benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Plum-Headed Parakeet